jimhigson/oboe.js/writing/main/1_Abstract.md

 programs.
-Loose coupling is particularly considered in light of the application of Agile methodologies to SOA, providing a framework in which it is acceptable to partially restructure the JSON format in which a resource is expressed whilst maintaining compatibility with dependant systems.
+Loose coupling is particularly considered in light of the application of Agile methodologies to SOA, providing a framework in which it is acceptable to partially restructure the JSON format in which a resource is expressed whilst maintaining compatibility with dependent systems.

 A critique is made of current practice under which resources are